The Right Type of Glassware For Every Kind of Cocktail

 Wine (basic white)

 This glass is a little taller and more narrow than a red wine glass.
 It's perfectly okay to serve sparkling wine in this glass, too.
+These glasses were handcrafted in Poland of crystalline blown glass, but are still dishwasher safe.

 Wine (basic red)